Prag8855/aab/content/guides/permanent-residence.md

 ### If you have a [[Blue Card]]

-You must...
+To get a [PR](/glossary/Niederlassungserlaubnis), you must...

 - [ ] **Have a Blue Card for 21 to 27 months**
     27 months if you speak A1 German, or 21 months if you speak B1 German.[^10] This includes the time with a [[National Visa]] before you converted it to a Blue Card.[^22]
 - [ ] **Speak A1 or B1 German**
-    If you speak B1 German, you can get your PR faster.
     - **A1** means that you know basic words and expressions, and very simple sentences for specific situations.
+You can get a PR after 27 months.
     - **B1** means that you can understand what people say when they talk in a simple language about certain topics.
 You can do things like open a bank account without help.
+You can get a PR after 21 months.
 - [ ] **Support yourself**
-    Your income covers your cost of living.
-If you have children or an unemployed spouse, it also covers their cost of living.
+    Your income must cover your cost of living.
+If you have children or an unemployed spouse, it must also cover their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**
     You must pay 27 months of pension insurance, or 21 months if you speak B1 German.
 When you are employed, you automatically pay pension insurance.
 - [ ] **Have [health insurance](/glossary/Krankenversicherung)**